NLnetLabs/rotonda-doc/manual/source/index.rst

    aim for units to be hot-swappable, i.e. they can be added and removed in a *running* Rotonda application.

-   Rotonda offers units to create BGP and BMP sessions, filters, Routing Information Bases (RIBs), and more.
+   Rotonda offers units to create BGP and BMP sessions, Routing Information Bases (RIBs), and more.

 Flexibility
    The behaviour of the units can be modeled by using a small, fun programming